-The Palouse region in Eastern Washington and Idaho is one of the world’s largest producer of grains and legumes.
+The Palouse region in Eastern Washington and Idaho has long been one of the world’s largest producer of grains and legumes.
 In fact, it’s products help feed several countries.
 Many locals take pride that their families descended from it’s original settlers.
-It is those generations who have given the region and it’s structures their story that is often told through art.
+It is those generations who have given the region and it’s structures their story that is often told through stories and crafts.
 Thousands of painters, printmakers, weavers, quilters, and especially photographers have flocked to this region, and 95% of the images they share are colorful testaments to the beauty of their subjects.
 I want those colors to fill my eyes and my frame, but also want my images to impart a sense of history.

 Despite the multi-hued paint that covers this old sun-scorched Dodge, I chose toned B&W to better reflect the silence of an engine’s final stall.
 Who’s Dan Hood?
 I’ll be sure to find out.

-The region’s citizens are of many faiths, and all I met are members of a congregation.
+The region’s citizens are of several faiths, and all I met there are members of a congregation.
 That’s community, pure and simple as it has been for generations.
 Through times bountiful or harsh, the many churches of the Palouse region have bound people together.
 I imagine that these structures still house silent echoes of sermons, ceremonies, laughter and tears of the past.
 I imagine the voices and creaking floors, and the turning of crisp bible pages.

-At the top of a hill sits Freeze Church and Cemetery.
-Here, many old graves reveal clues to stories if one reads them.
+At the top of a hill sits Freeze Church and cemetery.
+Here, many old graves reveal clues to the history of the town.

 Young Margaret Bailey passed before nine years of age.
 One cannot imagine the void left by of her death, not the tears that have since watered her grave.
 Her stone has faced west for a hundred years.
 It’s inscription has been read by hundreds of visitors, and has been warmed by several thousand sundowns.